2 Corinthians 5:17 King James Version (KJV)

 19 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness,

 20 Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies,

 21 Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 Have you ever wondered just how many churches are sending their parishioners to hell since they emulate Rick Warren’s theology?
 I mean the Bible is no longer adhered to, studied or believed, and he is considered by many to be “America’s pastor.”
 I am truly amazed at the Biblical illiteracy and apathy within the church.
 There is the claim that bloggers like myself do not get the facts and run rampant with erroneous conclusions.
-This blog is filled with Warren’s own quotations and theology, and a great deal of the material on him is on You Tube and you can listen for yourself.
+This blog site is filled with Warren’s own quotations and theology, and a great deal of the material on him is on You Tube and you can listen for yourself.
 All it really takes in order to understand Warren’s apostasy is to be saved yourself, and be a noble Berean, utilizing careful exegesis and study of the scriptures.
 But then again, even a baby Christian should understand that an active and unrepentant sodomite is not headed for the gates of heaven.
 The annihilation of Sodom and Gomorrah is a barometer of the fate of those who actively engage in this deplorable and wicked lifestyle.

 Here are scripture passages that address the false prophets like Rick Warren, who suggest that since we are saved by grace, we can freely live in sin: